open-risk/openNPL/README.md

 * Step 6.
 Load some dummy data
 * Step 7.
 Have fun exploring openNPL!

-In summary the required commands are as follows (more details in the documentation)
+In summary the required commands are as follows (more details in the documentation):

 ``` python
  git clone https://github.com/open-risk/openNPL
  virtualenv -p python3 venv